Skip to Content

 If your period lasts between two and seven days, then it’s normal.
 Women can have periods that last for three days or longer periods that last up to six to seven days.
 This is normal.

-However, any menstrual blood flow more than seven days is considered abnormal.
+However, any menstrual blood flow more than seven days is considered abnormal and may be classed as heavy menstrual bleeding in many guidelines.CDC+1

-Period blood flow more than seven days is prolonged and requires urgent treatment.
-Long periods, in women of reproductive age, can prevent pregnancy or cause infertility.
+Period blood flow more than seven days is prolonged and should be checked by your doctor.
+Long periods, in women of reproductive age, may sometimes be linked to conditions that affect fertility if not treated early.

 My period won’t stop, Here’s why?